 Instructions

-- In a high-sided pan that will resist overflowing, warm the cream and sugar and reduce on medium-low, stirring occasionally and watching carefully so it doesn’t boil over, until it looks reduced by about a third and you have 3 cups (720 ml) of sweetened cream.
+- In a high-sided pan that will resist overflowing, warm the cream and sugar and reduce on medium-low, stirring occasionally and watching carefully so it doesn’t boil over, until it looks reduced and you have around 3 cups (720 ml) of sweetened cream.

 - Cool the cream to room temperature.